 Atoms are far too small to see directly, even with the most powerful optical microscopes.
-But atoms do interact with and under some circumstances emit light in ways that reveal their internal structures in amazingly fine detail.
+But atoms do interact with light, and under some circumstances emit light in ways that reveal their internal structures in amazingly fine detail.
 It is through the "language of light" that we communicate with the world of the atom.
 This section will introduce you to the rudiments of this language.

 One well-known physicist (Landé) suggested that perhaps we should coin a new word, wavicle, to reflect this duality.